MicrosoftDocs/bi-shared-docs/amo/programming-amo-fundamental-objects.md

 }
 ```

-###  <a name="AMO"></a> AmoException Exception Objects
+### AmoException exception objects

  AMO will throw exceptions at different problems found.
-For a detailed explanation of exceptions, see [AMO Other Classes and Methods](../../../analysis-services/multidimensional-models/analysis-management-objects/amo-other-classes-and-methods.md).
+For a detailed explanation of exceptions, see [AMO Other Classes and Methods](amo-other-classes-and-methods.md).
 The following sample code shows the correct way to capture exceptions in AMO:

 ```
 try